 The Cake and the Rain

 The stories behind the songs.
-Jimmy's new book NOW AVAILABLE.
+Jimmy's book NOW AVAILABLE EVERYWHERE.

 I drifted from the center of the room, where I’d greeted Nancy Sinatra, a sweet, straightforward kid my age, and her father who wasn’t really known for long, frivolous conversations.
 Nobody knew who the hell I was unless they were telepathic, which made it easier to slide through the seekers and sounders and find a friendly bar stool in the corner.
 I ordered a beer and swiveled to face the crowd, which had reached maximum spatial saturation, a point at which literally no person in the room can move in any direction for any distance.
 Networking shuts down.
 Now people just want to get out alive.